Ancient Theories of Freedom and Determinism

 The Epicureans think that all of our actions are explained by our desire for pleasure, our aversion to pain, and our beliefs about how best to obtain pleasure and avoid pain (Ep.
 Men 128, Fin.
 1.23, 1.30 1.46).
 People engage in wrongdoing because they have incorrect beliefs about what will bring them pleasure (KD 7, 10, SV 16, Fin.
 1.32–33, 1.55).
 If a person wrongly believes that pursuing great wealth will make them happy, then they will pursue wealth.
 But this psychological hedonism does not render us helpless, because our beliefs are under our control, and it is reason which gives us this control over our beliefs.
 We can learn to distinguish which of our desires are for things we really need, and which desires cause us harm, and thereby reject the harmful desires (KD 18–22, 29–30).
 Using our reason, we can overcome hate, envy, contempt, and other emotions that might lead us to wrongdoing (DL 10.117).

 This reasons-responsiveness is what distinguishes us from other animals and allows us to control our own development, while other animals cannot.
 Other animals have in-born temperaments: for instance, lions are naturally irascible because their minds contain many fire atoms, while stags are timid because they have more wind atoms (DRN 3.288–306).
 People also have natural temperaments: some are easily moved to anger, while others are too fearful (DRN 3.307–318).
-But we can use our reason to expel any harmful dispositions, so that only trivial traces of these temperaments remain, and we are able to achieve a life worthy of the gods (DRN 3.319–322).
+But we can use our reason to expel any harmful dispositions, so that only trivial traces of these inborn temperaments remain, and we are able to achieve a life worthy of the gods (DRN 3.319–322).

 In book 25 of his treatise On Nature (LS 20B–C), Epicurus also asserts that how we develop depends on us, and then he tries to show that it is self-refuting to maintain that all things occur of necessity.
 Unfortunately, while this is an important text for understanding Epicurus, it is also extremely unclear.
 Epicurus has a contorted and jargon-ridden writing style, and the text as we have it is full of gaps, because it is preserved on charred scrolls from an Epicurean villa buried by the eruption of Mount Vesuvius in 79 CE.
 So the summary of his arguments below, like any summary of this text, is bound to be controversial, and it is considerably more clear than Epicurus’ own arguments.

 Epicurus says some people have disordered congenital dispositions, e.g., they are naturally hotheaded due to their atomic make-up.
 But unlike wild animals, we blame a person who develops badly and remains a hothead as an adult, because the way we actually develop depends on us, and not on the nature of our atoms.
-We each have “seeds”, psychological potentials to develop one way or the other, and which “seeds” develop depend on us and on beliefs of our own making.
+We each have “seeds”, psychological potentials to develop one way or the other, and which “seeds” develop depends on us and on beliefs of our own making.
 Further evidence for our control over ourselves, says Epicurus, is that we rebuke, oppose, and reform each other as if the responsibility for what we do lies also “in ourselves”, not just in our congenital dispositions and in our environment.
 If somebody argues against this thesis and maintains that everything we do is necessitated, he refutes himself.
 That is because in his action of engaging in debate, the person is assuming that he is responsible for reasoning correctly and that his opponent is responsible for talking nonsense.

 At first blush, this self-refutation argument appears quite unpromising, as Epicurus’ opponent has an obvious reply: they can maintain that the actions of the people engaging in the debate, including their own, are necessitated, and nonetheless try to show that their own position is better-supported and thereby convince their opponent to change their mind.
 Epicurus, however, thinks that this reply fails.
 We have a concept of what it means for something to be necessitated, versus for something to depend on us.
 And the empirical basis for these concepts is observing ourselves in action—in particular, observing our actions of rebuking, opposing, and reforming one another.
 We see that we can dissuade other people from an action, e.g., I can talk to my friend and convince him not to give in to a bully’s demands and to stand up to him instead.
 We also see that sometimes we decide to do things we don’t feel like doing, e.g., I undergo painful dental work in order to avoid greater pain in the future.
 From these observations, we form the distinction between things that depend on us, versus ones that are necessitated, and we show our understanding of this distinction in our actions, as we try to dissuade one another from things that “depend on us”, while it would be pointless to do so for those that are necessitated.
 According to Epicurus, if his opponent claims that all of our actions are necessitated, and they do not challenge the empirical basis of our distinction, they are merely “changing a name”.
 To show that our actions are necessitated in a substantial way, the opponent would have to show how we are mistaken when we think that we can use our reason to persuade one another to act differently, that we can decide to undergo short-term pain for the sake of long-term gain, and the like.
 But the action of trying to persuade somebody to change their mind, by giving them reasons to think that their current conviction is mistaken, is precisely the sort of thing that forms the basis for the conceptions that Epicurus’ opponent is trying to challenge (see Castagnoli 2010: 145–159 for more on this argument).